jackster0306/GeoTracker/README.md

 ## The Project
 On an emulated device, this app will not work properly as it's not physical and able to have it's location tracked.
-You can set your location in it's settings and use a FIND TYPE OF FILE to simulate a journey
+You can set your location in it's settings and use a GPX/KML file to simulate a journey
 ### Map Screen
-IMAGE HERE

 - Once the map loads, press the icon top right to go to your current location
 - You can search for a location at the top search bar